DePrinsT/deprinst.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf: CV_general_ToonDePrins.pdf
-description: Here you can find my extended academic CV.
-A shortened version with the main highlights can be downloaded using the PDF button.
+description: Here you can find a shortened CV, listing e.g. my first-author publications.
+A more extensive version, including co-author papers and extended project descriptions, can be downloaded using the PDF button.
 toc:
   sidebar: left
 ---